aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-dot/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSB to DOT?</h2>

+The XLSB file format is a binary file format used by Microsoft Excel.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+The DOT file format is a text-based file format used by Microsoft Word.
+It is used to store documents in a plain text format and is used to reduce the size of the file.
+Converting XLSB to DOT is a great way to reduce the size of the file and make it easier to share.

+<h2>How Aspose.Total Helps for XLSB to DOT Conversion?</h2>
-For a Python developer, who is trying to add a XLSB to DOT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and DOT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs dealing with different file formats including XLSB and DOT files.
+It helps to automate the conversion process from XLSB to DOT.
+The process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert XLSB file to HTML.
+After that, use Word Python API Aspose.Words for Python via .NET to save the created HTML into the desired Microsoft Word format.
+This API also provides features like document manipulation, document conversion, document comparison, and many more.
+It is a powerful tool for developers to automate the conversion process from XLSB to DOT.

 {{% /blocks/products/pf/feature-page-summary %}}